 Because of the conversion features in our outstanding shares of preferred stock, the preferred stockholders will receive a greater number of shares of common stock upon conversion if our common stock price declines.
-In addition, we are required to make quarterly dividend payments with respect to the Series A Cumulative Perpetual Preferred Stock, which we are to pay in shares of our common stock until April 2002.
-We also must pay quarterly dividends on the Series B Convertible Preferred Stock and the Series C Convertible Preferred Stock, which also may be paid in shares of our common stock if we satisfy certain conditions.
+In addition, we are required to make quarterly dividend payments with respect to the Series B Convertible Preferred Stock and the Series C Convertible Preferred Stock, which may be paid in shares of our common stock if we satisfy certain conditions.
 The number of shares to be issued in payment of these dividends will depend on the market value of those shares when they are issued.
 As a result, the preferred stockholders will receive a greater number of shares of common stock in payment of these dividends if our common stock price decreases.

 If the preferred stockholders convert their preferred stock or exercise their warrants and then sell our common stock, the market price of our common stock may decline due to the additional shares in the market.
-This could allow the preferred stockholders to convert their remaining preferred stock, if any, into greater amounts of common stock, the sales of which may further depress the stock price.
+This could encourage the preferred stockholders to convert their remaining preferred stock, if any, into greater amounts of common stock, the sales of which may further depress the stock price.
 This potential downward pressure on the price of our common stock could encourage short sales and consequently place further downward pressure on the market price of our common stock.

 The additional shares of common stock available for sale upon conversion of the preferred stock, as dividends on the preferred stock or upon exercise of the warrants may have a negative impact on the price of the outstanding common stock.
-In addition, sales by the selling stockholder or others of substantial amounts of our common stock in the public market, or the perception that these sales might occur, could depress the price of our common stock.
-The selling stockholder has the sole discretion to determine the timing, structure and all terms of any disposition of our common stock, all of which could affect the market price of our common stock.
+In addition, sales by the preferred stockholders or others of substantial amounts of our common stock in the public market, or the perception that these sales might occur, could depress the price of our common stock.
+The preferred stockholders have the sole discretion to determine the timing, structure and all terms of any disposition of our common stock, all of which could affect the market price of our common stock.